Refining Your Technique to Run Better

-This is a progressive workout with one-week intervals to ensure constant and motivating progress, under the watchful eyes of a certified trainer who corrects and advises each participant.
+Cardio-Jogging is a progressive workout with intervals to ensure constant and motivating progress, under the watchful eyes of a certified trainer who corrects and advises each participant.

 How does it work?

-Initiation: For those who want to learn safely and progressively with certified coaches.
-The workouts are designed to develop aerobic and muscular endurance in each participant while developing a good technique.
+Initiation (1): For those who want to learn to run safely and gradually by developing their aerobic and muscular endurance and by developing a good technique.

-Intermediate: For those who have already started running, who train regularly 2 to 3 times a week and who want to improve their technique through interval training.
+Intermediate (2): For those who have already started running or train 2 to 3 times a week and want to improve their technique with more advanced intervals.

-Advanced: For those who are already running 2 to 3 times a week and want to improve their technique with interval workouts that are different for each workout and will have a positive impact on maximum aerobic power and maximum aerobic speed.
+Advanced (3): For those who are already running 2 to 3 times a week and want to improve their technique with intervals that are different at each workout and that will have a positive impact on their maximum aerobic power and their maximum aerobic speed.

 Strollers are accepted when “Strollers welcome” is displayed at the time of registration.
 Strollers will not be accepted if this mention is not present.

 Initiation (1): This level is accessible to mothers who have not run since the arrival of their baby.
 It is important to wait a minimum of 12 weeks after delivery.

 Intermediate (2) and Advanced (3): It is necessary to wait a minimum of 16 weeks after the delivery.